The Gender Pay Gap in 25 Metro AreasOctober 03, 2019

 No matter how you break down the gender pay gap numbers — by state, age, education, race, or occupation — the gap is substantial.
 And cities are not immune to this pervasive problem, as our new analysis indicates.

-AAUW has created a tool for those seeking to understand and reduce the gender pay gap across the United States: a breakdown of the 2017 pay gap in 25 major metropolitan areas.
-This new analysis examines the pay gap between men and women working full time, year-round, and includes information about disparities based on race and ethnicity.
+AAUW has created a tool for those seeking to understand and reduce the gender pay gap across the United States: a breakdown of the 2018 pay gap in 25 major metropolitan areas.
+This new analysis examines the pay gap between men and women working full time, year-round.

-The gender pay gaps in major U.S. metropolitan areas seem similar to the national gender pay ratio of 80 percent, though on average urban areas have slightly smaller gaps and rural areas have larger gaps.
-The metropolitan area with the smallest gender pay gap in this study is Los Angeles, with a gender pay ratio of 91 percent, and the largest is Detroit, with a ratio of 75 percent.
-The largest dollar gap between men’s and women’s median annual earnings is in Seattle, where men were paid $15,000 more annually than women (with a women-to-men pay ratio of 78 percent).
+The gender pay gaps in major U.S. metropolitan areas seem similar to the national gender pay ratio of 82 percent, though on average urban areas have slightly smaller gaps and rural areas have larger gaps.
+The metropolitan area with the smallest gender pay gap in this study is Miami, with a gender pay ratio of 91 percent, and the largest is Detroit, with a ratio of 72 percent.
+The largest dollar gap between men’s and women’s median annual earnings is also in Detroit, where men were paid $16,579 more annually than women.

-These new city-based data supplement AAUW’s existing research on the gender pay gap, headlined by our report The Simple Truth about the Gender Pay Gap, which breaks down data to help explain the factors contributing to the gender pay gap.
-Our state road maps lay out the legislative actions necessary to achieve equal pay on the state level, and our reporting delves deeper into specific pay gaps, including the pay ratios for Latinas (53 percent), Asian women (85 percent), black women (61 percent), American Indian or Alaska Native (AIAN) women (58 percent), and Native Hawaiian or other Pacific Islander (NHPI) women (62 percent).
+These new metro-based data supplement AAUW’s existing research on the gender pay gap, headlined by our report The Simple Truth about the Gender Pay Gap, which breaks down data to help explain the factors contributing to the gender pay gap.
+Our state road maps lay out the legislative actions necessary to achieve equal pay on the state level, and our reporting delves deeper into specific pay gap ratios, including the pay ratios for Latinas (54 percent), Asian women (90 percent), Black women (62 percent), American Indian or Alaska Native (AIAN) women (57 percent), and Native Hawaiian or other Pacific Islander (NHPI) women (61 percent).

 What Is a “Metropolitan Area”?